-The lower town is the site of fine Roman ruins and the majority of tourist facilities.
+The lower town is a site of fine Roman ruins and the majority of tourist facilities.
 Lower Paphos is small and best explored on foot.
 Most of the attractions are within walking distance.
-The tourist area in the Old Town has been renewed.

 The main shopping street is Makarios Avenue.
 Here you can buy really all you need, from clothes to jewellery, from shoes to local and imported magazines and books.

 The coast of lower Paphos is just magnificent, with a nice romantic walk next to the sea, beautiful at night with the sea breeze.
 Bars with live music and awesome restaurants are right in front of the water.
-Very popular with couples and group of friends.
+Very popular with couples and groups of friends.

 Paphos is a town where you do not feel overwhelmed with loud music and pubs.
 It’s more about enjoying the night in style and having a nice sleep without the noise from close bars or discos.

 Once in town do not miss a visit to the Agora, an ornamental covered market hall building, dating from the early part of the 20th century.
-Sweet and souvenir sellers have replaced the fruit and vegetables vendors.
+Sweet and souvenir sellers have replaced the fruit and vegetable vendors.

-Unmissable is also the Tombs of the Kings, a fascinating necropolis where you can explore caves and rock tombs dating back to the Hellenic and Roman eras (300BC).
+Unmissable is also the Tombs of the Kings, a fascinating necropolis where you can explore caves and rock tombs dating back to the Hellenic and Roman eras (300 BC).
 You can find it north of Kato Paphos, beyond the old city walls and close to the sea.

-In Paphos there are many accommodations however my favourite is still the Annabelle Hotel, right in front of the sea and with 2 amazing swimming pools, including one carved into caves and waterfalls.
+In Paphos, there are many accommodations however my favourite is still the Annabelle Hotel, right in front of the sea and with 2 amazing swimming pools, including one carved into caves and waterfalls.